Return to Philosophy Web Homepage Title: Introduction to Logic

 Comment: From the fact that no results of many investigations are known, one cannot conclude that any of those investigations were successful.
 Since no substantiation of the investigations was mentioned, one cannot logically conclude that any of the investigations were successful.
 Some evidence must be presented in order for a conclusion to be drawn.
 The fallacy of ad ignorantiam occurs.

 12. Consumer Reports has urged the U.S. Food and Drug Administration to develop a standard for allowable levels of arsenic for rice, after its study found traces of the element in rice and rice product samples it tested.
-It also recommends that adults and children limit their consumption of rice and rice products
+It also recommends that adults and children limit their consumption of rice and rice products.

 The USA Rice Federation responded quickly to the study, saying rice's reputation as a nutritious, healthy and safe food is well-established.
 ‘We are aware of concerns about the level of arsenic in food, but are not aware of any established studies directly connecting rice consumption and adverse health effects,’ said Anne Banville, vice president, domestic promotion for the USA Rice Federation.”[12]